mlflow/mlflow/docs/source/projects.rst

    - ``kube-context``
      The `Kubernetes context
      <https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context>`_
      where MLflow will run the job.
+If not provided, MLflow will assume it is running in a Kubernetes cluster.
    - ``repository-uri``
      The URI of the docker repository where the Project execution Docker image will be uploaded (pushed).
 Your Kubernetes cluster must have access to this repository in order to run your